 - After a user agrees to a payment plan, what’s the best way to interact with them?
 Payment reminder options, progress updates, and pay-off celebrations are all being considered as options to continue the human-friendly approach outside of the initial experience.

-- We simplified the user flow by taking a “one thing per page” approach: instead of putting everything on one page, we separated the process into multiple, minimal pages.
+- We simplified the user flow by taking a “one thing per page” approach: instead of putting everything on one screen, we separated the process into multiple, minimal screens.